themoos/essential-moos/Essentials/pShare/readme.md

 ### 3.2 Input

 The -i switch is much simpler.
-It tells an instance of pSharehow to listen to for incoming traffic.
+It tells an instance of pShare how to listen to for incoming traffic.
 The format is always -i=localhost:<port_num> or i=multicast_<N> where N is a number between 0 and 255.
 Multiple listens can be specified in a comma separated list.

-## 4CommandlineConfiguration
+## CommandlineConfiguration

 Imagine we have two communities A and B. Lets also assume that they reside on different machines.
 Machine A has ip address 192.168.0.10 and machine B has ip address 192.168.0.4.

 ```
-//description share X from A to B
+// share X from A to B
 terminal A command line -o=’X->192.168.0.4:10000’
 terminal B command line -i=localhost:
 ```

 ```
-//description share X from A to B as Y
+// share X from A to B as Y
-terminal A command line -o=’X->Y:192.168.0.4:10000’
+terminal A command line : pShare -o=’X->Y:192.168.0.4:10000’
-terminal B command line -i=localhost:
+terminal B command line : pShare -i=localhost:
 ```
 ```
-description share X from A to B as X and Y
+// share X from A to B as X and Y
-terminal A command line -o=’X->92.168.0.4:10000 & Y:192.168.0.4:10000’
+terminal A command line : pshare -o=’X->92.168.0.4:10000 & Y:192.168.0.4:10000’
-terminal B command line -i=localhost:
+terminal B command line : pshare -i=localhost:
 ```
 ```
-description share X from A to B as X and Y via two different ports
+//share X from A to B as X and Y via two different ports
-terminal A command line -o=’X->92.168.0.4:10000 & Y:192.168.0.4:20000’
+terminal A command line : -o=’X->92.168.0.4:10000 & Y:192.168.0.4:20000’
-terminal B command line -i=localhost:10000,localhost:
+terminal B command line : -i=localhost:10000,localhost:
 ```
 ```
-description share X and Y to B
+// share X and Y to B
-terminal A command line -o=’X->192.168.0.4:10000 , Y->192.168.0.4:10000’
+terminal A command line : pshare -o=’X->192.168.0.4:10000 , Y->192.168.0.4:10000’
-terminal B command line -i=localhost:
+terminal B command line : pshare -i=localhost:
 ```
 ```
-description share X via multicast
+// share X via multicast
-terminal A command line -o=’X->multicast_7’
+terminal A command line : pshare -o=’X->multicast_7’
-terminal B command line -i=multicast_
+terminal B command line : pshare -i=multicast_
 ```
 ```
-description share X via multicast and rename
+// share X via multicast and rename
-terminal A command line -o=’X->Y:multicast_7’
+terminal A command line : pshare -o=’X->Y:multicast_7’
-terminal B command line -i=multicast_
+terminal B command line : pshare -i=multicast_
 ```
 ```
-description share X on several channels
+// share X on several channels
-terminal A command line -o=’X->Y:multicast_7 & Z:multicast_3’
+terminal A command line : pshare -o=’X->Y:multicast_7 & Z:multicast_3’
-terminal B command line -i=multicast_
+terminal B command line : pshare -i=multicast_
 ```
 ```
-description share X via multicast and rename
+// share X via multicast and rename
-terminal A command line -o=’X->Y:multicast_7’
+terminal A command line : pshare -o=’X->Y:multicast_7’
-terminal B command line -i=multicast_7,multicast_
+terminal B command line : pshare -i=multicast_7,multicast_
 ```
 ```
-description share X as several new variables on the same multicast channel
+// share X as several new variables on the same multicast channel
-terminal A command line -o=’X->Y:multicast_7 & Z:multicast_7’
+terminal A command line : pshare -o=’X->Y:multicast_7 & Z:multicast_7’
-terminal B command line -i=multicast_
+terminal B command line : pshare -i=multicast_
 ```
-Tip:don’t forget to put single quotes around the routing directives to prevent

-your shell from interpretting the ’>’ character.
+Tip:don’t forget to put single quotes around the routing directives to prevent your shell from interpretting the ’>’ character.

 ## 5ConfiguringpSharefroma.moosfile